-We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
+We considered the nature of the Company's industry and its control environment, and reviewed the Company's documentation of their policies and procedures relating to fraud and Compliance with laws and regulations.
 We also enquired of management and those charged with governance about their own identification and assessment of the risks of irregularities.

-We obtained an understanding of the legal and regulatory framework that the company operates in, and identified the key laws and regulations that:
+We obtained an understanding of the legal and regulatory framework that the Company operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the financial statements.
-These included the UK Companies Act and HMRC Corporate tax manual; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
-These included FCA regulatory permissions, GDPR, Bribery Act and FSMA 2000.
+These included the UK Companies Act and HMRC Corporate tax manual; and - do not have a direct effect on the financial statements but compliance with which may be fundamental to the Company's ability to operate or to avoid a material penalty.

-We discussed among the audit engagement team including relevant internal specialists such as tax, valuations and IT regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.
+We discussed among the audit engagement team including relevant internal specialists such as tax and IT regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements.